 If you move goods to the EU

-If you’ve moved goods worth over £250,000 within the EU in the last calendar year, register for Intrastat.
+If you’ve moved goods worth over £250,000 to the EU or between EU countries in the last calendar year, register for Intrastat.
 You do not need to do this if you’re not registered for VAT in the UK.